-The simulated events created by xissim have the STATUS information, which describes the quality of each simulated photon.
-Thus the simulated event files should be screened using the same STATUS criteria as was used for the observed events (see Tab.
-6.2).
+The simulated events created by xissim have STATUS information, which describes the quality of each simulated photon.
+Thus the simulated event files should be screened using the same STATUS criteria as for the observed events (see Table 6.2).

 Then the flat field image can be extracted in xselect, making sure that the same XY binning as the observed image is used.

 It is difficult to avoid statistical fluctuation in a simulated flat field map, so it is often desirable to smooth the map using, e.g., ximage or ds9.
 We assume that the flat field map has been smoothed, with the file name flatfield_smo.img.

 A smoothed map generally has rough edges, so it is useful to trim such a map with a masking image, which can be done using xisexpmapgen.

 Here ae102002010.att is the attitude file, and cleaned.evt is used as the value of the ``phafile'' parameter to supply the XIS mode (such as the window option).